Fu-Man-Chu/Fu-Man-Chu.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Deng Jing-Yuan 鄧璟源

 # Full name (for SEO)
-first_name: Alice
+first_name: Jing-Yuan
-last_name: Wu
+last_name: Deng

 # Status emoji
 status:
-  icon: ☕️
+  icon:

 # Is this the primary user of the site?
 superuser: true